 Tax Incentives for a Charitable Remainder Trust

-How a Charitable Trust Works
+How a Charitable Remainder Trust Works

-The charity will pay you, or someone you have named, a portion of the income that the trust funds accumulates.
-These payments will last for a set number of years, or for the remainder of your life, depending upon how you drew the documents up.
-The trust will end at the time of your death and the property that you donated will go to the charity.
+The charity will pay you, or someone you have named, a portion of the income that the trust fund earns.
+These payments will last for a set number of years, or for the remainder of your life, depending on the terms of the trust.
+The trust will end at the time of your death and the appreciated assets held in the trust will go to the charity.

 Three Tax Advantages for a Charitable Trust